 As a Pinterest Consultant, I often get asked about quick ways to improve a Pinterest for Business account.
-From small businesses to bloggers to large brands, everyone wants to know what they can do to improve their Pinterest account without investing hours and hours.
+From small businesses to bloggers to large brands, everyone wants to know how to improve their Pinterest account without investing hours and hours.

-I wanted to share how to improve your Pinterest account in 10 minute as I think this is one of the most simple Pinterest tips for businesses.
+I wanted to share how to improve your Pinterest account in 10 minutes as I think this is one of the most simple Pinterest tips for businesses.
 It is best to start with this ‘clean-up’ of your Pinterest account as it helps to identify areas for improvement moving forward.
-It is best if you conduct this improvement AFTER you have completed my free Pinterest Review Checklist.
-Completing this audit will let you to focus on what your account really needs.
 When I do quick audits of a Pinterest account I always look for a few major things…

 The 10 Minute Fix to Your Pinterest Business Account